Where You Attend Law School Does Matter for Some Jobs

-Lawyers are a snobby bunch.
+Lawyers can be a snobby bunch.
 They care about precedent, and they care about hierarchy.
-Attending a “prestigious” law school can open many doors, which will otherwise remain closed to you.
+Attending a “prestigious” law school can open some doors that would otherwise remain closed to you.

 Your School Is Your Network

-When deciding between different schools, ask about the strength of the alumni network.
-(And, even better, test it out by asking to speak with some recent graduates to see if they’ll talk with potential students.
+Ask about the strength of the alumni network when you're deciding between different schools.
+Even better, test it out by asking to speak with some recent graduates to see if they’ll talk with potential students.